noone-silent/phalcon-documentation/docs/datamapper.md

 - `resetFlags()` - Resets the `flags`

 #### Subselect Objects
 If you want to create a subselect, call the `subSelect()` method.
 When you are done building the subselect, give it an alias using the `asAlias()` method; the object itself can be used in the desired condition or expression.
+When used in the `FROM` condition, you will need to call the `getStatement()` method, to return the correct SQL statement back to the `Select` object.

 ```php
 <?php